kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 | old/debian | last import tag prior to old/ubuntu without ubuntu suffix in version |
 | new/debian | debian/sid                                                           |

+There is another approach with --bug flag at the end:

+    git ubuntu merge start ubuntu/devel --bug [bug number]

+For example:

+    git ubuntu merge start ubuntu/devel --bug 1802914

 The tags themselves will be name-spaced to the current bug in the format `lp12345678`.
 Thus, for example, your tags may look like:

  * `lp1802914/old/ubuntu`